Tbrennan6/IcelandicNow/docs/05_simple_sentences/06_weak_verbs.md

 | **2nd.**      | -aðir     | -uðuð     |
 | **3rd.**      | -aði      | -uðu      |

-The a-verb pattern is extremely common.
+The a-verb pattern isthe most common conjugation pattern in Icelandic.
 In addition, it can be thought of as the default pattern because new words entering Icelandic often become a-verbs.
 For example, the verb *to google* did not exist in any language before Google existed.
-When to google was created in Icelandic, it became an a-verb, (e.g., "gúglaði").
+When the verb *to google* was created in Icelandic, it became an a-verb, (e.g., *hann gúglar*).

-Below, see the conjugation of the a-verb *að tala*.
+Below, see the conjugational change from the present to the past tense for the a-verb *að tala*.

 Example 1: Ég tala -> Ég talaði\
 Example 2: Þú talar -> Þú talaðir\